ngergs/crossplane-rs-unofficial/README.md

 ## Usage

-A very basic way to implement a composite function would be:
+The most direct way to implement a composite function would be:
 ```rust
 fn composite_function(request: RunFunctionRequest) -> Result<RunFunctionResponse,Status> {
     // Business logic goes here